 One year ago we launched the AirBnB of Corporate Learning: a Social Learning Marketplace where employees learn and teach each other for tomorrow.
 5000 employees at Swisscom Enterprise Customers are the ones who decide, create and execute corporate learning.
 Content is developed either internally or sourced externally; the same thing goes for trainers.
 The Corporate L&D team, called ENT Academy, doesn’t create any content anymore nor does it perform any trainings.
 It transformed from a training department to a learning organisation enabler.

 Market Side 1: Employees

-Employees want to secure their long-term employability, agilely improve their skills to achieve their annual goals and share experience through networking with colleagues.
-As an employer we want to be an attractive environment for our employees and differentiate ourselves through our employees on the market.
+Employees want to secure their long-term employability, agilely improve their skills to achieve their annual goals and share their experience through networking with colleagues.
+As an employer, we want to be an attractive environment for our employees and differentiate ourselves through our employees on the market.

 Market Side 2: Training Content